Weedmystro/-info2180-lab4/README.md

-# -info2180-lab4
+# AJAX Superheroes Starter Files

-This is Lab 4 for Delano Barclay-
+This is Labb 4 for Delano Barclay